-Socap Dramatic Improv Core Program
+Socap Improv Core Program

 Core Program caters to non-performers and performers.

-Whether you’re an improviser wondering why you’ve hit a plateau, an actor who wants to get better at auditions, a professional who wants to be a more effective communicator, someone who wants to get better at human interaction, or if you’re just interested in human beings, this program is for you.
+Whether you’re an improviser wondering why you’ve hit a plateau, an actor who wants to get better at being in the moment and listening, a manager who wants to be a more effective communicator, someone who wants to get better at human interaction, or if you’re just interested in human beings, this program is for you.

 Core I focuses on dealing with overcoming our fears/anxiety/doubts.
 It’s about communication with other people.
 It’s about letting go of judgement.
 It’s about finding the joy of existing in the moment.
 The same skills that makes great improvisers, makes great people.